GauriGupta19/codream/README.md

 </div>

 ![CoDream pipeline diagram](assets/pipeline.png)
+Overview of the CoDream pipeline comprising three stages: (1) Knowledge Extraction— each client generates dreams, representing the extracted knowledge from their local models (teacher).
+Starting with random noise images and frozen teacher models, clients optimize to reduce entropy on the output distribution while regularizing the batch norm and adaptive loss.
+The clients share their local updates of dreams and logits with the server.
+(2) Knowledge Aggregation—server aggregates dreams and soft labels from clients to construct a CoDream dataset.
+(3) Knowledge Acquisition—clients update their local models through two-stage training (i) on jointly optimized co-dreams with knowledge distillation (where clients act as students) and (ii) local dataset with cross-entropy loss.

 <!-- Introduction: fl in iid/ noniid; noniid supports heterogeneity parameter, list of models -->
 <!-- Link to paper -->